Scaling of the geomagnetic secular variation time scales: The spectra and

 As $l$ increases, $\FBt$ eventually reaches its maximum value at some $l=\lpeak$ before decaying at the small scales, presumably due to magnetic diffusion.
-For our simulation, we find that $\lpeak$ varies weakly with $r$ with $20 < \lpeak < 40$.
-Similar to $F$, the decay at the small scales can be approximated almost perfectly by an exponential modified by a power law for all $r$, as can be seen in \Fig{fig:F_hi}(b).
+For run\,1, we find that $\lpeak$ generally increases weakly with $r$ from $\lpeak=25$ to $\lpeak = 35$ (for $r \gg \rin$).
+Similar to $F$, the decay at large $l$ can be approximated almost perfectly by an exponential modified by a power law for all $r$, as can be seen in \Fig{fig:F_hi}(b).
 Hence in summary,

 where